 I grew up playing sports.
 But as life went on, I never realised how I disconnected from this beautiful art form.
-But at some point when I did, I tried and tried to get back to it until one day it happened.
+But at some point when I did, I tried and tried to get back to it until one day this fat to fit story happened.

 I started gymnastics when I was 4 and continued for about 4 years and during that period I was a gold medalist at city and district level.
 I would hold splits on the beam and even do a flawless cartwheel on it.
 Oh and this was the time I would eat to live.

 I then moved on to competitive swimming in school and university, trained in rifle shooting and horse riding.
 I managed to bag the yellow belt in Taekwondo and practiced parkour under the 2ndGen in India.
 I played football for high school and Kenkre Football Academy.
 I even made it to the top 25 who could represent Maharashtra in the open category for the nationals and trained for a month, although I didn’t make it to the final team.
 I also played handball, volleyball, badminton and ran races back in school, table tennis and skated for leisure and tried my hand at basketball.

 I completed my P1 and P2 in paragliding having done my longest flight of 1 hour 40 minutes in 2007.
 I guided people from rappelling to hiking for an adventure company and completed my basic mountaineering course from Himalayan Mountaineering Institute in 2010 during which I strained my knees heavily and was forced to stop doing lunges and squats.
 During the last ‘project’ semester of engineering in Manipal, I would cycle for 3 hours in the morning, workout at Marena (Asia’s largest Gym in Manipal) for 2 hours, practice yoga for an hour and cycle again in the evening for 2 hours; 6 days a week for about 3 months straight.
 I trained so hard to be able to ride from Manali to Leh through some of the highest motorable passes in the world with Unventured and I did it!